KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/03-cosmic-war-rebellion-in-heaven.md

 ### The Cause of Rebellion
 Traditions frame this as pride, refusal, or rivalry.
-In structural terms, it is **mimicry** of Theonic authority or **shimmer** of creative power detached from Aionic resonance — the inversion of lawful expression into a self-referential arc.
+In structural terms, it is **mimicry** of Theonic function or **shimmer** of creative power detached from Aionic resonance — the inversion of lawful expression into a self-referential arc.

 ### The War / The Casting Out
 This phase symbolizes the intensification of structural divergence.